 There are approximately 40 bituminous underground mines operating in Pennsylvania that are owned by nine underground bituminous mining companies.
 Three of these nine companies are small businesses.
-Although this proposed regulation will affect the nine underground bituminous mining companies, there is no opposition to the proposed regulation from the representatives of these companies sitting on the Board.
-Moreover, the nine affected companies must already comply with the federal MSHA regulations in 30 CFR Part 77 that will be implemented by this proposed regulation.
+The nine affected companies must already comply with the federal MSHA regulations in 30 CFR Part 75.
+Therefore, this regulation will have a nominal affect the nine underground bituminous mining companies and there is no opposition to the proposed regulation from the representatives of these companies sitting on the Board.